 The journey to publication took some unexpected turns.
 In the winter of 2020, Patel expected his book would reach readers sometime in April.
-But first the coronavirus disease 2019 (COVID-19) hit China, disrupting the book’s initial printing, and then Patel’s publisher feared the original title would fall flat during a pandemic.
-Out since August 1, Between Life and Death has received enthusiastic reviews in print and on Amazon.
+But first the coronavirus disease 2019 (COVID-

-Patel spoke with The American Journal of Managed Care® (AJMC®) about a topic he now hopes to make a theme of his upcoming tenure as president of the Community Oncology Alliance.
+Patel spoke with EBO about a topic he now hopes to make a theme of his coming tenure as president of the Community Oncology Alliance.
 This interview has been edited and condensed for clarity.

-After becoming a trainer and conducting retreats for other doctors, I realized that there’s not a single medical school in America that has dedicated course on communications for the end of life care.
+After becoming a trainer and conducting retreats for other doctors, I realized that there’s not a single medical school in America that has [a] dedicated course on communications for the